An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 CGRP antagonists are a new class of drugs approved by the FDA in 2018 for the preventive treatment of migraine.
-These are monoclonal antibodies against a molecule called calcitonin gene-related peptide (CGRP) or against its receptor.
+These include monoclonal antibodies against a molecule called calcitonin gene-related peptide (CGRP) or against its receptor.
 CGRP is considered an important factor causing migraine pain by dilating blood vessels and increasing inflammation in the brain.

-CGRP antagonists approved to date include erenumab (Aimovig), fremanezumab (Ajovy), and galcanezumab (Emgality).
+Monoclonal antibody CGRP antagonists approved to date include erenumab (Aimovig), fremanezumab (Ajovy), and galcanezumab (Emgality).
 They are used in patients with migraine with or without aura who cannot tolerate or did not respond to treatment with other drugs such as anti-seizure, antidepressant, or beta-blocker therapy.
 These drugs are administered by a monthly injection and have minimal side effects.

 There are some safety concerns with these new drugs, including with pregnant women or children.